rauljvr/applications/roller-network/README.md

   This Spring Boot Application uses H2 as an In-Memory relational Database for testing purposes since is a lightweight database and requires low configuration.

-  After starting the application you can go on http://localhost:8080/h2 to log in and set these parameters and then click on "Connect":
+  After starting the application you can go on http://localhost:8080/h2 where you can find a UI to check the databae.
+To log in set these parameters and click on "Connect":

 * ***Driver Class***: org.h2.Driver
 * ***JDBC URL***: jdbc:h2:mem:rollerdb